Why dry lumber?

-When air drying lumber, applying an end coat sealant such as Anchorseal or Latex paint can help to minimize end checking and cracking.
+When air drying lumber, leaving extra tim allowance or applying an end coat sealant such as Anchorseal or Latex paint can help to minimize end checking and cracking.
 As wood dries, it dries ~10x faster through the end grain than the sides of the board.
 This can cause the end to shrink up and open splits (checks).
 Applying sealant helps to slow moisture loss from the ends so that it can dry more evenly with the rest of the board.

 When air drying lumber, expect ~1 year per inch of thickness to dry.

 Well suited for outdoor or framing lumber

 Requires space to dry

 If dried outdoors, can only achieve ~12-15% MC.
 However, you can then move it indoors to a heated or humidity controlled space to achieve 6-8% MC.

 Kiln drying allows you to use your lumber sooner than waiting for it to air dry.
 It helps to minimize checks stains and defects by drying in a more controlled environment.
 And it can rapidly and safely reduce the moisture content for indoor applications.